idio-lang/DIPS/source/introduction.rst

 evaluator operates on a Scheme-ish language which can become a bit confusing.
 The problem here, though, is that the implementation relies on behaviour supplied by the core implementation's :lname:`Scheme`.
-That behaviour we don't have as we're (deliberately) starting from nothing.
+That's behaviour we don't have as we're (deliberately) starting from nothing.

 My next influence was the discovery of :ref-author:`Bill Hails`' (seemingly?) unpublished book :ref-title:`Exploring Programming